all-of-us/raw-data-repository/rdr_service/doc/sys_refs/participant.rst

 .. figure:: https://via.placeholder.com/350x150
    :align:  center

-   General Data Flow for the Participant System
+   Figure 1, General Data Flow for the Participant System

 A participant is first created when data is submitted through the Participant Portal client.
 A POST request with an empty JSON payload will create a participant record in the `participant` table.